-Travel vaccinations aren't any fun – nobody likes getting shots, after all – but getting sick during or after your vacation is much worse than a couple of pinpricks.
+There's a lot to do before you go to Nicaragua.
+And, it's no secret that travel vaccinations aren't any fun—nobody likes getting shots, after all—but getting sick during or after your vacation is much worse than a couple of pinpricks.
 While your chance of contracting an illness during your Nicaragua travels is low, it's best to be prepared.

 The CDC also recommends Nicaragua travelers take precautions against malaria, such as antimalarial drugs, if they're traveling in rural areas.